-You will be admitted to the hospital the morning of the procedure.
+You will be admitted to the Heart Center the morning of the procedure.
 The night before the procedure, you will be required to refrain from eating or drinking after midnight, except for taking your usual medications in the morning with sips of water (unless you have been advised to hold them.)
 With the exception of your wedding band, you should leave your jewelry at home.

 Members from the cath lab team will come for you when it is time for your procedure.
 You will be taken to the cath lab on a cart or gurney.
 When entering the room, you will note that the room will feel cool and there will be a number of nurses and technicians in the room, as well as lots of equipment.
 You will be asked to move to the cath lab table (a large x-ray table) and begin the preparation for the procedure.
 Most angiograms are performed by using the femoral artery located in the groin area.
 Both groin sites will be prepped by shaving, washing, then scrubbing the areas with a Betadine solution.
 Then sterile towels and drapes are placed from the neck down.
 On rare occasions, it is necessary to use the artery in the arm to perform the procedure.

 The doctor will begin the procedure by numbing the area of the groin site with a local anesthesia that may sting like when you visit the dentist.
 Once the area is numb, a small puncture will be made into the blood vessel and a long thin tube (called a sheath) will be inserted to establish access into the artery.
 Catheters are then threaded up through the aorta (the main blood vessel leading to the heart) into the coronary arteries where dye is injected several times to assess blood flow through the artery.